-Cash and cash equivalents include cash on hand and short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents includes cash on hand and short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.

-Restricted cash consists of amounts deposited to back bonds or letters of credit for potential well liabilities.
+Restricted cash consists of amounts deposited to back bonds or letters of credit.
 The Company presents restricted cash with cash and cash equivalents in the Consolidated Statements of Cash Flows.

-The following table provides a reconciliation of cash, cash equivalents and restricted cash reported in the Consolidated Balance Sheets to the total of the amounts in the Consolidated Statements of Cash Flows as of December 31, 2023 and 2022:
+The following table provides a reconciliation of cash, cash equivalents and restricted cash reported in the Consolidated Balance Sheets to the total of the amounts in the Consolidated Statements of Cash Flows as of December 31, 2024 and 2023:

-December 31, 2023 December 31, 2022 Cash and cash equivalents \$ 13,403,628 \$ 45,236,584 Restricted cash included in other assets 470,000 570,363 Cash, cash equivalents, and restricted cash in the statement of cash flows \$ 13,873,628 \$45,806,947
+December 31, 2024 December 31, 2023 Cash and cash equivalents \$ 6,519,793 \$ 13,403,628 Restricted cash included in other assets 470,000 470,000 Cash, cash equivalents, and restricted cash in the statement of cash flows \$ 6,989,793 \$ 13,873,628